IronicResearch/lf3000-brio/Lightning/readme.txt

 board will be configured to use IP address 192.168.0.111, so this may need to be added to list of allowable addresses in /etc/hosts.allow if firewall iptables service is running.

+Configure the nfs server using your favorite text editor:

+Add these lines to the end of the file /etc/hosts.allow:

+	ALL: 192.168.0.111

+Add these lines to the end of the file /etc/hosts.deny

+	ALL: ALL

+Add this line to the end of the file /etc/exports

+	/home/lfu/nfsroot 192.168.0.111(rw,no_root_squash,async)

+Now restart the the NFS server:

+   $ sudo /etc/init.d/nfs-kernel-server restart

 ======================================================
 Target Preparation -- setting up tftp